Mariner 36 in Falmouth in November 2019

 galley inverter 0x36 24V low pri 50A A 50A breaker can support 1200W but 24V inverters are hard to come by.
 If a larger breaker is needed, then the breaker will be located in the galley near the inverter.

-bilge cabin 12V bilge pump -- 12V 5A One lower capacity 12V bilge pump will be located in the main cabin bilge.
+main cabin bilge cabin 12V bilge pump -- 12V 5A One lower capacity 12V bilge pump will be located in the main cabin bilge.
 Bilge pump connections will bypass the breaker panel.

 forw 12V bilge pump -- 12V 5A One 12V bilge pump will be located in the forward bilge area.
 Bilge pump connections will bypass the breaker panel.